Editor’s Note: This story has been updated since its original publication.

-Human Resources Director Pat Mitchell told The Dispatch she is in the process of setting up interviews with the five candidates.
+Human Resources Director Pat Mitchell told The Dispatch she is in the process of setting up interviews with the six candidates.
 She did not release their names but said the internal candidates are the city’s information technology director, the Trotter Convention Center director and a captain with Columbus Police Department.
 She said one of the external candidates does not reside in Columbus.

 Greg Drake is the city’s IT director, and Rogena Bonner is director of the Trotter.
 There are two CPD captains, Anthony Nelson and Rick Jones.
 Nelson declined to confirm to The Dispatch whether he applied for the COO position.
 Jones said he did not apply.

 Mitchell said at least she, Mayor Robert Smith and two council members will make up the interviewing committee, though she said it may also include other city officials, such as outgoing COO David Armstrong, who will retire at the end of June.
 He has been with the city since 2006.

 “When we interview, we will make a recommendation on the final person (to the city council),” Mitchell said, though she added the timeline on when that recommendation would be made depends on when the applicants can interview.

 She said she plans to ask Ward 5 Councilman Stephen Jones and Vice Mayor and Ward 6 Councilman Bill Gavin to join the committee.
 Neither of them returned messages from The Dispatch by press time.